Carrier-Assisted Entanglement Purification: Comparison: the CAEPP versus TWEPP

-Two-way entanglement purification protocols (TWEPPs) realize a probabilistic transform from copies of noisy entangled states into ebits.
-We first review TWEPPs with multiple copies via a stabilizer code~\cite{Matsumoto2003Conversion, GlancyKnillVasconcelos2006}, and consider the examples of two-pair and three-pair protocols~\cite{bennett1996purification, Deutsch1996, Fujii2009}.
-We then compare the CAEPP and TWEPPs in terms of resources for their practical realizations.
+We here review two-way entanglement purification protocols (TWEPPs) with multiple copies via a stabilizer code~\cite{Matsumoto2003Conversion, GlancyKnillVasconcelos2006}, and consider the examples of two-pair protocols~\cite{bennett1996purification, Deutsch1996}.
+We then compare the CAEPP and TWEPPs in terms of resources for their practical realizations. }